grafana/grafana/src/app/panels/uptime/README.md

 This panel renders a single percentage of "uptime" for a "service."

-At Lyft we define web services by two Key Performance Indicators (KPI's):  95th percentile response time in milliseconds, and error rate (rate of HTTP 500's).
+At Lyft we define uptime for web services by two Key Performance Indicators (KPI's):  95th percentile response time in milliseconds, and error rate (rate of HTTP 500's).
 A service is considered to be "up" when it is meeting a Service-Level Agreement (SLA) for both of it's